raganwald/raganwald.github.com/_posts/2016-09-25-vogeltronic-technology.md

 Unix was clearly inferior for business processing purposes, but LeMond's founders mixed a little idealism, with a dash of "If programmers are more productive, businesses will buy it," topped with "We want to play with this stuff, so let's try it and see if we can make a go of a company."

 As things worked out, minicomputers running Unix were becoming a thing, and LeMond did well making software for business processing, called "Business Components."
+Programmers writing software for minicomputers would integrate LeMond's "business components" into their code and save themselves some time and trouble.

-Leo was one of their first hires, and he quickly earned a reputation for turning assignments around very, very quickly.
+Leo was one of LeMond's first hires, and he quickly earned a reputation for turning assignments around very, very quickly.

 Then the IBM PC arrived, and LeMond had its first real test of maturity as a company.
 Their existing customers were all very happy with their Unix systems, and most of the software they were running would not run on a PC: It was either too big and sophisticated, or was multi-user.

 Serious businesses considered the PC a toy, even if it was backed by IBM.
 Oh sure, they bought a few, and stuied it, and someobody was assigned to write up a report about the opportunities and costs of adopting PC technology.
-But absolutely none of LeMonds customers were asking LeMond to write PC software.
+But absolutely none of LeMond's customers were asking LeMond to write PC software.

 So they didn't.
 They carried on working on a long list of features and enhancements dictated by perfectly rational win/loss marketing analysis, feedback from customers, and the dictates of industry analysts.